andrewimcclement/practice_bidding/README.md

 or "exclude" depending on whether the hand type should be included as a valid hand type or excluded as an invalid hand type for that bid.

 An &lt;evaluation&gt; element can be added inside a &lt;condition&lt; element.
 This can have various evaluation methods: &lt;hcp&gt;, &lt;points&gt; and &lt;tricks&gt;.
 Note that &lt;tricks&gt; is not yet implemented.
-With these elements, you can define <min> and <max> elements.
+With these elements, you can define &lt;min&gt; and &lt;max&gt; elements.

-    <hcp> evaluates a hand using (A, K, Q, J, T) = (4.5, 3, 1.5, 0.75, 0.25)
+  - <hcp> evaluates a hand using (A, K, Q, J, T) = (4.5, 3, 1.5, 0.75, 0.25)
     This can be changed in the __init__ method of BiddingProgram.

-    <points> is the sum of <hcp> and the number of cards above 4 in each suit.
+  - <points> is the sum of <hcp> and the number of cards above 4 in each suit.

-    <tricks> will be the number of playing tricks.
+  - <tricks> will be the number of playing tricks.

-Multiple <shape> elements can be defined inside a <condition> element.
+Multiple &lt;shape&gt; elements can be defined inside a &lt;condition&gt; element.
 These must have a "type" tag, which must be one of "general", "shape", "clubs", "diamonds", "hearts", "spades", "longer_than" or "strictly_longer_than".